jaxontige/Data-Analytics-Project-1/README.md

 How have home prices trended in all 50 states?
 (Graciela)

 Conclusions:
  - There is a strong causational relationship between Treasury yield rates and mortgages rates.
 Even though this relationship weakens during times of great financial upheaval, the pvalue result of a ttest from 2006-2010 is pvalue=3.417893260344795e-20.
+ - Throughout the years 2005 - 2010, the United States average HPI change shows us that prices of homes through 2005 - 2007 increased but as soon as we hit 2008, house prices started to decrease.
+This shows us that the best time for buyers was 2009-2010 and the best time for sellers was 2005-2006.
 =======
 Cell one.
 Importing necessary modules for the code to run appropriately.